On outbound calls, is it possible for my Talk number from the United States to display a business name, instead of a phone number?

-It is possible to display your business name instead of your Talk phone number on outbound calls as long as the name has a maximum of 15 characters (including spaces) and no special characters.
+Yes, it is possible to display your business name instead of your Talk phone number, on outbound calls.
+Ensure the name has a maximum of 15 characters (including spaces) and no special characters.
 This functionality is only available to phone numbers based in the USA (+1 country code).
-It might work for some carriers in Canada, but this is not guaranteed.
+It might work for some carriers in Canada, though it is not guaranteed.

-CNAM is a feature from the public telephone network in the USA that identifies an incoming caller by a business name associated with the originating phone number.
+CNAM is a feature from the public telephone network in the USA, which identifies an incoming caller by a business name associated with the originating phone number.

-Before contacting the team, ensure you have the information below ready.
-Failure to have this information at your disposal will result in delays in getting your query resolved.
+Talk Voice numbers supports CNAM for customer outbound calls.
+To enable this, contact Zendesk Customer Support with the below information.
+Failure to have this information at your disposal results in delays in getting your query resolved.

-- Your legal business name: the one associated with your DUNS number.
+- Legal business name: the one associated with your Employer Identification Number (EIN) number.

 - CNAM to be displayed for the number.

-- Your physical address: the one associated with your DUNS number.
+- Physical address: the one associated with your Employer Identification Number (EIN) number.

-- Your business type: Corporation, Partnership, Sole Proprietor, Non-Profit, Co-operative, Limited liability company.
+- Business type: Corporation, Partnership, Sole Proprietor, Non-Profit, Co-operative, Limited liability company.